danielprabhakaran-n/student-list/README.md

 # student-list
-Create a student list array through java script and replace it.
+Create a student list array through java script.
+Display it in html DOM.
+Can replace the name by index number.